Gcenx/macports-wine/README.md

 - `kegworks`                *(v2.0.3)*

 ## How to use this repository
-After installing macports you need a modern version of `git`\
+After installing MacPorts you need a modern version of `git`\
 git clone the repository into /opt then follow [4.6.
 Local Portfile Repositories](https://guide.macports.org/#development.local-repositories)\
 Next run `port -v sync` you can now install any of the provided Ports.